MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 - The Max Premium is \$402.39 from \$405.52.

--  he Employer Premium Rate is 0.736%.
+- The Employer Premium Rate is 0.736%.
 The maximum employer amount will change to \$563.04 from \$567.58.

 ### Federal tax rates and income thresholds